Sign in

 Nov.
 04, 2024

-Design TD = condensing temperature - ambient temperature
+Design TD = Condensing temperature - Ambient temperature

-THR/°TD = THR ÷ calculated design condenser TD
+THR/°TD = THR ÷ Calculated design condenser TD

-If the required THR is between the two condenser capacities on the selection table, select the higher of the two.
-For example, you are selecting a remote air-cooled condenser for a system with a net cooling demand of 225,000 Btuh.
-The condenser will be installed at sea level, so there is no need for a height correction factor.
-It is a low-temperature system with an R-404A semi-hermetic suction cooling compressor with a design evaporative temperature of -20°F, an ambient outdoor temperature of 90°F, and a design condensing temperature of 110°F.
+If the required THR falls between two condenser capacities on the selection chart, always opt for the higher capacity.
+As an example, when choosing a remote air-cooled condenser for a net cooling demand of 225,000 Btuh, consider that the unit will be installed at sea level, so no height correction is required.
+With a low-temperature system utilizing an R-404A semi-hermetic suction cooling compressor, a design evaporative temperature of -20°F, an outdoor ambient temperature of 90°F, and a design condensing temperature of 110°F, the THR would calculate to 348,750 Btuh (225,000 Btuh × 1.55).
+For this example, the design condenser TD would be determined as 20°F (110°F - 90°F).

 ABOUT US

-Air-cooled Condensing Units
+Considerations for Air-Cooled Condensing Units

 Comments